 Year Ended December 31,

-: 2014 2013 2012
+2015 2014 2013

-Expected volatility 57.5% .5% 57.1% 57.6%
+Expected volatility 46.3% 57.5% 57.1%

-Expected life 5.
-5.9 years 5.9 years 5.9 years
+Expected life 5.9 years 5.9 years 5.9 years

-Risk-free interest rate 1.5% 1.2% 1.1%
+Risk-free interest rate 1.8% 1.5% 1.2%

-Dividend yield 0% 0% 0% 0% 0% 0%
+Dividend yield 0% 0% 0%

-Weighted-average fair value of options granted \$ 9.80 \$ 9.62 \$ 7.90
+Weighted-average fair value of options granted \$ 13.89 \$ 9.80 \$ 9.62

 Expected volatility is derived from the historical volatilities of several unrelated public companies within the life sciences industry.
-Each company's historical volatility is weighted based on certain qualitative factors, and combined to produce the single volatility factor used by us.
+Each company's historical volatility is weighted and combined to produce the single volatility factor used by us.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant for zero coupon U.S. Treasury notes with maturities approximately equal to the option's expected life.
 Given our limited history as a public company, we used the "simplified" method to estimate expected lives of options granted to the various employee groups.
 The "simplified" method calculates the expected life of an option as the average of the time-to-vesting and the contractual life of the options.
 Forfeitures were estimated based on an analysis of actual forfeitures.
 We periodically evaluate the adequacy of our forfeiture rate based on actual forfeiture experience, analysis of employee turnover, and other factors.
 Each of these inputs is subjective and generally requires significant judgment by us.
 Also required to compute the fair value calculation of options is the fair value of the underlying common stock.